 The Aunties in Auckland don’t need volunteers.
 The women themselves end up doing what needs doing, in that regard.
 The storage unit is really the only way people can help hands on, and that’s being taken care of by two of the women.

 Penny Rakau works with Te Whare Tiaki in Porirua, Wellington.
 She can be found on twitter at @ponekeaunties – Penny was an Auckland Aunty and moved to Wellington and I connected her with Caroline, who runs the refuge/family violence organisation for Maāori women in Porirua.

 How do you decide who gets help?

 I don’t decide.
 The people who come to us, do.
 We aren’t a food bank, so we don’t provide food for anyone outside of the Aunties whānau, but apart from that, if they want emotional support or help getting clothing/bedding/towels etc then anyone can access that by reaching out.
 Our primary focus are our whanau of women and all of your donations are spent on them alone.
-New women join our whanau at the rate of, on average, 2 a year.

 Is my donation tax deductible?’

 Of course!
 We are a registered charitable trust.
 If you want a receipt, simply email Kat, our treasurer, on firstname.lastname@example.org